kyduff/kyduff.github.io/links.markdown

 * [Charlie Munger's commencement address at USC][munger-commencement-usc].
 * [Grug brain developer advice][grug]
 * [Sayings of Poor Richard][poor_richard]
+* [On the Folly of Rewarding A, While Hoping for B][folly]: thoughts and case studies on the ill-effects of dissonance among rewards and organizational intentions.

 ##### Practical Machine Learning Research
   * [The Bitter Lesson][the_bitter_lesson]: Richard Sutton describes a difficult pill every aspiring deep-learning-programmer should swallow before trying to do something great.